Signet Eclipse, $7.99, ISBN 978-0-451-23958-7

 As much as I applaud authors who wish to take risks in their romance novels, these risks must, at the very least, make sense.
 Emma Wildes seems to be trying something new here, but the end result is unsatisfying, half-baked, and dull.

 Lady Angelina DeBrooke is beautiful.
 She is, in fact, very beautiful.
 So beautiful, actually, that the author reminds me of this every other page, just in case I forget even for a minute that Angelina is the most beauteous beauty that ever beautified the world with her bounteous beauty.
-Oh, and Benjamin Wallace, Lord Heathton, is so remarkable handsome, he’s the most handsome man ever.
+Oh, and Benjamin Wallace, Lord Heathton, is so remarkably handsome, he’s the most handsome man ever.
 Or maybe Christopher Durham, Baron Lowe, is more handsome?

-Oh, this is not a ménage à trois story.
+Oh, A Most Improper Rumor is not a ménage à trois story.
 Angeline asks the help of Ben, who last showed up in Ruined by Moonlight as the guy who fell in love with his wife after they were married, to look into a mystery that has plagued her existence and caused her to become a social pariah.
 You see, Angelina had been married twice, and both her husbands died under suspicious circumstances.
 In fact, she was dragged to court after the death of her second husband, and the case was dismissed only because there was no strong evidence to implicate her in the man’s death.
 The gossips persist, though, and Angelina is now practically the pariah of the Ton for her black widow reputation.
 Still, she has found a lover in Christopher, whom she has fallen in love with, and she wants Ben’s help.

 While she played no role in her husbands’ deaths, she has her suspicions that foul play was involved, and now she is worried that Christopher may meet the same fate that befell her husbands.
 Ben is skeptical at first, but his investigations soon suggest that the villain involved may be the same guy that played the villain in Ruined by Moonlight.
 Things are complicated by the fact that this villain is assisted by lesser villains, so it may take a while to track down this villain.